kseistrup/btk/README.md

-# btk
+# Beyond the Known

-Beyond the Known – 365 Days of Exploration
+365 Days of Exploration